openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `credential_definition`: OPTIONAL.
-Object containing the detailed description of the Credential consisting of the following sub claim:
+Object containing the detailed description of the Credential consisting of the following parameter:
     * `credentialSubject`: OPTIONAL.
 Object as defined in (#authorization_jwt_vc_json).

 Note that the `@context` and `type` are referenced in the `credential_configurations_supported` object in the Credential Issuer metadata.